Skip to main content

 • Consistent APIs with the public Google Cloud

-• Central management via Google Cloud Console
+• Central management via the Google Cloud Console for the connected variant

-• Air-gapped operation possible for offline scenarios
+• Air-gapped operation with no connection to Google Cloud for offline and high-security scenarios

 • Hardware security with encryption